Aiven-Open/klaw/coral/docs/frontend-testing.md

 This adds the config only to your test file.
 No others are not affected!
 The config is making mistakes and still experimental, so we won't use it in a general config.
 It's up to you if you want to remove it in your test file after writing the tests.

 ⚠️ Note: it only suggests a better query if the element in the component is semantically correct / accessible.
-It only solve something on the test side (using better queries to make test implicitly test more important things), not on the code side.
+It only solves something on the test side (using better queries to make test implicitly test more important things), not on the code side.

 ##### make use of the [jest-dom matcher](https://github.com/testing-library/jest-dom)